Windsor station (Ontario): History

 On November 8, 2010, Via Rail unveiled the design for a new station building to replace the previous structure built in the 1960s.
 The new building was completed in September 2012 at a cost of C$5.3 million.
 The station was officially opened on November 16, 2012, with Stephen Fletcher from the Government of Canada and Yves Desjardins-Sciliano from VIA Rail present.

-The Amtrak Wolverine is planned to be extended here with service beginning in 2027 pending customs approvals and track upgrades.
+The Amtrak Wolverine is planned to be extended here with service beginning in late 2028 pending customs approvals and track upgrades.